Nasal Breathing Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

-For many people, difficulty with nasal breathing is a frustrating issue that can significantly impact their quality of life on a daily basis.
+For many people, difficulty with nasal breathing is a frustrating issue that can significantly impact their quality of life daily.
 There are many medical conditions — such as environmental allergies — that may contribute to nasal obstruction, but in cases where the responsible factor is an abnormality in nasal anatomy, surgical intervention may be required in order to adequately improve nasal breathing for Dallas patients.

 One of the most common abnormalities is a deviated nasal septum.
 The septum is an internal structure in the nose composed of cartilage and bone that separates the left side from the right side.
 In some individuals, the septum is deviated to one or both sides, narrowing the nasal airway and creating difficulty breathing through the nose.

 Another common cause of nasal obstruction is collapse of a structure known as the nasal valve.
 This is an area on each side of the nose that may be narrowed by abnormal anatomy and is prone to collapse if the cartilage in this area is weak.
 This structure can be widened by a number of surgical techniques depending on which portion of the nasal valve is causing the obstruction.